teokem/project-work-2021-LeaMikoV/README.md

 ## How to run the notebook:
 There exist two possibilities to run this notebook:
-1) By clicking on the binder link above.
+1) Click on the binder link above.
 Next, click on `ProjectLea.ipynb` and run all cells by choosing `Cell -> Run All`.
 2) Download this github repository and unzip.
 Then install and activate the ProjectLea environment described by the file `environment.yml`.
 This file activates all necessary packages to run the notebook.
 It can be activated using the following commands in the terminal:
    ```
    conda env create -f environment.yml